Abbey Road on the River: Music

-Since its beginnings as a small tribute festival, Abbey Road on the River has evolved into mixed genre and mixed media event, with some concerts targeting full albums of the Beatles and various artists such as The Who, to entire concerts devoted to the music of artists of the era, such as Bruce Springsteen.
+Since its beginnings as a small tribute festival, Abbey Road on the River has evolved into mixed genre and mixed media event, with some concerts targeting full albums of the Beatles and various artists such as the Who, to entire concerts devoted to the music of artists of the era, such as Bruce Springsteen.
 In recent years, other top bands of the era have joined Abbey Road and have performed their own music.
-These include Jefferson Starship, Peter Noone & Herman's Hermits, Leon Russell, The Beach Boys, Ambrosia, ELO's The Orchestra, with Felix Cavaliere's Rascals and The Zombies joining in 2016.
+These include Jefferson Starship, Peter Noone and Herman's Hermits, Leon Russell, the Beach Boys, Ambrosia, and the Orchestra, with Felix Cavaliere's Rascals and the Zombies joining in 2016.